fast-aircraft-design/FAST-OAD/docs/documentation/mission_module/mission_file/segments.rst

 All parameters of the Python constructor can be set in the mission file (except for :code:`propulsion` and :code:`reference_area` that are set within the mission module).
 Most of these parameters are scalars and can be set as described :ref:`here<setting-values>`.
-The segment target is a special parameter, detailed in :ref:`further section<segment-target>`.
+The segment target is a special parameter, detailed in :ref:`further section<segment-parameter-target>`.
 Other special parameters are detailed in :ref:`last section<segment-special-parameters>`.